dariogarcia/dariogarcia.github.io/_posts/2022-09-25-better_images_ai.md

 ---

 The initiative "[Better Image of AI](https://betterimagesofai.org/)" is focused on the visuals used to illustrate Artificial Intelligence in media.
 Certain undesirable trends exist today, which include:
-* Robotics and Antropocentrism (robots that look like people)
+* Robotics and Antropocentrism (robots that look like people, robot and human brains)
-* Clear bias towards clear skin tones (aka white robots)
+* Clear bias towards clear skin tones (white robots)
-* Objectification of the female body (aka white robots with boobs)
+* Objectification of the female body (white robots with boobs)
 * Religious implications (god-like finger touching)
 * Fearsome (evil AI, Terminator)